Suriteka/Start/README.md

 DEST=./public
 ```

-Launch a static server and watch HTML, JS, Sass updates with :
+Launch a static server and watch for HTML, JS, Sass files any changes with :
 ```
 npm run start
 ```